shimaore/esl/src/esl.coffee.md

     connectionListener = (call) ->

-The module provides statistics in the `stats` object.
+The module provides statistics in the `stats` object if it is initialized.
 You may use it  to collect your own call-related statistics.
-For example the [tough-rate](https://github.com/shimaore/tough-rate) LCR engine uses this along with the [caring-band](https://github.com/shimaore/caring-band) data collection tool to provide realtime data.

-      call.stats ?= {}

 The parser will be the one receiving the actual data from the socket.
 We will process the parser's output below.